 convert4qmc input type:

 Generic HDF5 input file.
-Mainly automatically generated from QP and PySCF.
+Mainly automatically generated from QP2, Pyscf and all codes in molden2qmc

 Command line options¶